sdslabs/phoenix/README.md

 After that you can push messages to the channel specified in the config, and phoenix will start runners for each of your requests.

+You can publish two things to the channel:

+- A complete valid http/https url.
+This replaces the url provided in the config
+- A partial querystring (such as `a=1&b=2`).
+This overrides and merges with existing query params in the config

+This way, you can send an `id=1` and phoenix will open the correct url.